asimpletune/craigslist-roommate-ad/ad.md

 ### Second floor Bathroom

 There are 4 bathrooms in the house.
 This is one of them.
-No, you don't have to share this.
+No, you don't have to use this.
 I just wanted to show it to you.
 The others are equally nice.
+We all share, and there has never been a shortage of bathrooms.

 ### Common areas of note
 The house has a lot of space and really beautiful commons.
 You have to see it to fully appreciate it but here's a preview.